stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 # Setting up the Kickstart

 We'll install the OSTree in the Anaconda Installer using a Kickstart file.
-Create a file called ```ostree.ks``` containing the following content: in the current directory, the same containing the following content:
+Create a file called `ostree.ks` containing the following content in the current directory:

     lang en_US.UTF-8
     keyboard us